ReDI-School/intro-java/exercises/strings.md

 ### startsWith(String prefix)

-Write a method that reads two strings from the user and outputs if one word is the prefix(first part) of the other.
+Write a program that reads two strings from the user and outputs if one word is the prefix (first part) of the other.

 ```text
 Input: